Avik9/Sequitur-Algorithm/README.md

 of the rules in the block, and I linked all these rules in a block into a single list, pointed at by the `main_rule` global variable.
-I used the `new_symbol` function that I implemented as part of the previous section to obtain fresh instances of the `SYMBOL` structure as you require them.
+I used the `new_symbol` function that I implemented as part of the previous section to obtain fresh instances of the `SYMBOL` structure as I require them.
-In addition, I used the `new_rule` function you implemented to construct new rules having a specified nonterminal at the head (but with empty bodies), and I used the `add_rule` function to link rules into the list of all rules headed by the `main_rule` variable.
+In addition, I used the `new_rule` function I implemented to construct new rules having a specified nonterminal at the head (but with empty bodies), and I used the `add_rule` function to link rules into the list of all rules headed by the `main_rule` variable.